-In accordance with Washington State law, Irvin Water District has a backflow program for monitoring sprinkler systems.
-All systems must have an approved and properly installed backflow device such as AVB, PVB, or DCVA.
-These prevent hazardous chemicals from getting into your water supply.
+In accordance with Washington State law, Irvin Water District has a backflow program to prevent hazardous chemicals from getting into your water supply.
+All sprinkler systems must have an approved and properly installed backflow device such as AVB, PVB, or DCVA.
 All devices are required to be inspected and/or tested every year.
+We have a list of testers who have provided the District with their credentials.
 If you have questions or need assistance, please call our office at 924-9320.
+If you have already had your device tested, we thank you!